yphil-dev/petrolette/DEV.md

 > - The Pétrolette development team have *no* Code Of Conduct, just act responsibly, as in every aspect of life.
 > - If you use Pétrolette, both on your own server or on the test instance, please consider [a donation](https://liberapay.com/yPhil/) for its development.

+## SSL Cert Renewal

+Uncomment line 33 in petrolette.js for the cert check, then comment it back out.

 ## Conventions & style guide

 - Pétrolette JS objects (funtions, var, ect.) and HTML / CSS elements names are in `camelCase` ;